timonv/rust-funky/README.md

 The macro returns a mpsc::Receiver on which you can block until you have the result.

+*Don't use this in production code!
+These are native threads.
+This is just an exploration in macro usage.*

 # Installation

 Add to your `Cargo.toml`